Toricicim/DataSip/README.md

 In traditional Data Science workflows, loading massive CSV files (e.g., 50GB+) into tools like Pandas often results in `MemoryError`.
 Distributed systems like Apache Spark or Dask can solve this but require complex setup and infrastructure.

-**PyCask** bridges this gap for local development.
+**DataSip** bridges this gap for local development.
 It converts row-oriented data into an indexed binary format, allowing for **O(1) Random Access**.
 This enables the system to fetch a statistically significant sample in milliseconds without scanning the entire file.

 ### Key Features
 * **Out-of-Core Processing:** Works with datasets significantly larger than RAM.